OWASP/www-policy/operational/covid-restrictions.md

 ### For countries without COVID

 For countries, such as Australia and New Zealand with no or very limited COVID cases, you can hold meetings and events per local regulations.
-Please keep on checking local regulations, such as the late May 2021 lockdown in Melbourne as a response to a small number of cases, which obviously means no meetings.
+Please keep on checking local regulations, such as the mid year lockdowns in Melbourne, Sydney, and Brisbane, as a response to a small number of cases, which obviously means no meetings.

 ## Expense Approval criteria